git-town/git-town/documentation/commands/git-sync.md

 Synchronizes the current branch with the rest of the world.

 When run on a feature branch
-* syncs all ancestor branches including the main branch
+* syncs all ancestor branches
 * pulls updates for the current branch
 * merges the parent branch into the current branch
 * pushes the current branch